 There are several reasons why companies implement digital signatures for communications.
 We have outlined some of them below:

-· Authentication - A bank can use a digital signature to authenticate their messages.
-For example, suppose the branch office sends a message to the head office requesting for a change in the balance of an account.
+· Authentication - A bank can use a digital signature to authenticate its messages.
+For example, suppose the branch office sends a message to the head office requesting a change in the balance of an account.
 The central office has to authenticate that the message has indeed come from the branch office.
 Acting on such a request without authentication can be a grave mistake.

 · Integrity – A digital signature upholds the integrity of the message.
 Any changes to the message once it has been signed would invalidate the signature.